raimund89/ESP8266-RGB-Controller/README.md

 - [ ] Color sequences to indicate status
 - [ ] IR remote support (for some models)
 - [ ] Structuring code (separate GPIO, color and programs)
-- [ ] Support for 10-bit colors (as Espressif chips can do that). *Could do this by allocating an additional byte for each color in the upper half of the unsigned long.*
+- [ ] Support for 10-bit colors (as Espressif chips can do that). *Could do this by allocating an additional 10 bits in the upper half of the unsigned long.*

 ## Installing
 The code is written using the Arduino IDE, and that is the easiest way to compile and upload the code.
 For instructions on how to add the Espressif boards to the Arduino IDE, take a look at https://github.com/esp8266/Arduino.
 Also, you will need two libraries, WiFiManager (by **tzapu**) and WebSockets (by **Markus Sattler**).
 Both can be installed from the Library Manager in the Arduino IDE (Menu Sketch -> Include Library -> Manage Libraries).